ArcticSnow/TopoPyScale_Documentation/docs/index.md

 ## Quick Installation

 ### Release Installation
-To install the latest release, in a virtual environment simply use `pip`.
+To install the latest release, in a Python 3.9 virtual environment simply use `pip`.
 It is adviced to first install dependencies using conda.
 More detailed installation instructions [here](./01_install.md).

 ```bash
 pip install topopyscale